cyoon1729/RLcycle/README.md

 ## I will be gradually refactoring and moving the implementation to different repositories!!
 Eventually it will no longer be maintained.
 - **Algorithms from the Q learning family will be moved to https://github.com/cyoon1729/deep-Q-networks.**
-- **Algorithms from the PG family will be moved to another repository as well, which has not been created yet.**
+- **Algorithms from the PG family will be moved https://github.com/cyoon1729/Policy-Gradient-Methods.**

 # Is done: